 - Spoofed again in "Spanish Fry."
 Fry loses his nose to alien poachers because "human horn" is considered an aphrodisiac.
-He gets it back, only to discover that what the alien poachers were really after was his... "lower horn."
+He gets it back, only for Bender to tell the aliens that, logically, they should want his "lower horn."

 - Richard Nixon threatened to sell children's organs to zoos once.

-- In one of the Comedy Central episodes Fry suspected Bender of using his toothbrush to polish his ass so he put up a camera in their apartment.
+- In "Murder on the Planet Express", Fry suspected Bender of using his toothbrush to polish his ass so he put up a camera in their apartment.
 Instead he caught Bender and a team of surgeons harvesting his kidney while he slept.
 Then Leela accidentally ate Fry's kidney after Bender stashed it in Hermes' lunch cooler, and the Professor got a manwich in place of a kidney transplant.

 - Invader Zim is notable as possibly one of the first examples of this in the history of children's television.
 Zim is afraid of being revealed as an alien by medical science and decides to pack his torso with human organs from the children at the school and replacing them with..."stuff" (random nearby objects).
 Oddly, this only seems to cause discomfort and severe fatigue, but it leaves Zim a grotesquely obese sack of organs.
 Of course, it was totally absurd from start to finish.
 For the record, it was hilarious.